puzzlepiece/invisible-territories/README.md

 # invisible-territories

 The project was majorly coded in OpenFrameworks along with Processing and Arduino.
-It also uses Madmapper to twist the projection.
+It also uses Madmapper to distort the projection shapes.

 The webpage of this project is: http://shuangshuanghuo.me/invisible.html